PsychoLlama/mytosis/README.md

 Most methods accept an `options` object as the last parameter, which supports the following:

 - `options.storage` - Overrides the storage defaults.
-Can be an array of plugins or `null`.
+Can be a storage plugin or `null`.
 - `options.network` - Overrides the network defaults.
 Can be a `ConnectionGroup` or `null`.

 ### `db.read(key[, options])`